 Buddha seated on Adishesha

 Notice how Buddha’s hands are placed on his lap.
-With both the palms facing upwards, his right palm is on top of the left palm.
+As you can see, both of his palms are facing upwards and the right palm is above the left.
 This type of hand gesture is called Dhyana Mudra, which is a symbolic way of representing meditation.
 See a Buddha statue with the Dhyana Mudra gesture in Borobudur.

 Note: In Sanskrit, dhyana means meditation and mudra literally means seal but refers to the hand gesture.

 The following images from the temples in Karnataka, India, dedicated to Vishnu: